 Located in the Westman Islands archipelago, Heimaey is home to a single town Vestmannaeyjabær and over four thousand inhabitants.
 In addition, millions of puffins visit the islands every summer, plus millions of other birds who migrate there to feed and breed.

 Despite being just a few kilometers from the mainland, Heimaey island feels like a whole other world.
 With the sweeping picture-perfect views and the feeling of remoteness, this is a place where life seems to have stood still.
 However, with a range of activities available, including swimming, golfing, sailing, horseback riding, bird-watching, and whale-watching, there really is something for everyone on the island!

 Good to know: Heimaey island isn’t that big and everything is within walkable distance from the harbor.
-So you don’t need to bring a car, especially if you are only visiting for one day.
-You can find more practical information at the bottom of this article.
+So you don’t have to bring a car, especially if you are only visiting for one day.
+On the other hand, some places are a bit far to walk to and some people say they prefer to visit by car… To help you decide, please take a look at the practical information section at the bottom of this article.

 Things to do on Heimaey Island

 Below is the list of the best things to do on Heimaey island.
 We listed the ‘must-see’ attractions – the highlights of the island you absolutely don’t want to miss – first.
 Those are followed by other things to do in Heimaey, any of which are well worth a visit if you have more time.
 Find out!